seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 If you do not already have a conda install on your system, install miniconda following the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Then run the following to download the conda environment file and install QIIME from file into that environment at the same time.
+Then run the following to download the conda environment file and install QIIME2 from file into that environment at the same time.
 Note that most conda installs of other programs can be done from a remote source without first downloading a file.

 ```